SaqibDoullah/invoice-flow/README.md

       rules_version = '2';
       service cloud.firestore {
         match /databases/{database}/documents {
-          // A user can read and write their own user document (for settings) match /users/{userId} {
+          match /users/{userId} {
+            // Allow authenticated users to read the list of users for display in settings. allow list: if request.auth != null;
-            allow read, write: if request.auth != null && request.auth.uid == userId;
+            // Allow a user to read and write their own user document (for settings) allow read, write: if request.auth != null && request.auth.uid == userId;

             // A user can manage their own invoices subcollection